biopython/biopython.github.io/wiki/SeqIO.md

 records.

-On the other hand, for interlaced or non-sequential file formats like Clustal, the **WriteSequences** function will be forced to automatically convert an iterator into a list.
+On the other hand, for interlaced or non-sequential file formats like Clustal, the **write** function will be forced to automatically convert an iterator into a list.
 This will destroy any potential memory saving from using an generator/iterator approach.

 File Format Conversion
 ----------------------